enzo-project/enzo-dev/doc/manual/source/physics/active_particles.rst

 Active Particles
 ============================================

 Active Particles (APs) were introduced into Enzo in version 2.6.
-They were originally part of the of the Enzo-3.0 effort and were developed by a number of authors including Nathan Goldbaum, Matt Turk, John Wise, John Regan, Oliver Hahn and others.
+They were originally part of the Enzo-3.0 effort and were developed by a number of authors including Nathan Goldbaum, Matt Turk, John Wise, John Regan, Oliver Hahn, Greg Meece, Brian Crosby and others.
 Their design philosophy was that the APs would be highly extensible, have robust feedback capabilities and be very much object orientated.
 They were designed to replace the star object class.

+Compared to the star objects the APs can more easily connect with the radiative trasfer solver this making the framework more extensible in that context.
+Other feedback mechanisms (e.g. mechanical and thermal) are also easily implemented.

 Using Active Particles
 ______________________